 Urgency and cutting-edge excellence define Colgate's approach to career services.
 The University must prepare students to succeed in careers that may not even exist yet.
-Adaption to a changing employment market is constant.
+Adaptation to a changing employment market is constant.
 Colgate inspires students and shows them how to contribute to the world.
-It trains them to be their own managers of the
+It trains them to be their own managers of the career choices they will make, and stands with them forever to provide counsel and support from other alumni.
+This is how Colgate has succeeded with distinction for more than 200 years: proud of its tradition, emboldened by its ambition.
+In Colgate's third century, its vision for Career Services is the same as that of the University itself: to be the finest in America and one of the best in the world.

-1819 Year of founding
+Year of founding